-For around five cases in the data cut taken from the case management system the date of birth of the child or the application date has been entered in the parent date of birth field.
+In a small number of cases the date of birth of the child or the application date has been entered in the parent date of birth field in the case management system.
 In these cases the date of birth of the parent has been changed to 'unknown'.
 Further dates of birth of the parent showed very young ages.
 For these applicants, we have assumed that the dates contained typographical errors and have classed age as 'unknown', although we cannot be certain that their date of birth contained an error.